Table of Contents

 Different hand-over-face gestures presented in The Definitive Book of Body Language (Pease, A., & Pease, B. (2006))

-Image credit: Ardhendu Behera et al., Associating Facial Expressions
+Image Source: Ardhendu Behera et al., Associating Facial Expressions and upper-body gestures with learning tasks for enhancing intelligent tutoring systems

 As with most technological advances, Emotion AI has deviated from its original purpose of giving machines emotional intelligence and is nowadays used in many different industries: